 Here is an excerpt of Hall’s February 2010 article.

 Secessionism and Civil War vs. External War

-Figure 2 evaluates 234 years of U.S. secessionist activity as it relates to social mood, as reflected by stock market trends.
+Figure 2 evaluates 234 years of U.S. secessionist activity as it relates to social mood.
 The heavy blue line is our U.S. Secessionism Index, a weighted gauge of 85 secession movements and events that expressed a genuine desire to secede from the U.S. or from a U.S. state.
-The thin blue line shows the individual yearly summation of scored secessionist events.
+The thin blue line shows the individual yearly summation of secessionist events.
 The red line shows the total number of deaths per year attributable to secession-related conflict.

-For subscription matters, contact Customer Service: Call 770-536-0309 (internationally) or 800-336-1618 (within the U.S.).
+For subscription matters, contact Customer Care: Call 770-536-0309 (internationally) or 800-336-1618 (within the U.S.).
 Or email email@example.com.